 There are many factors to consider when going for a netbook.
 We've highlighted a few of the main things you may want to bear in mind when choosing the mobile broadband and free netbook deal that's right for you:

 Standard battery life for netbooks varies between two and nine hours.
 The main factor affecting the battery life of your netbook will be screen size and brightness.
 Another factor will be the storage mode.
 A netbook with SSD storage will have a longer battery life than one featuring a traditional HDD.

 Netbooks generally use three types of storage: SSD, NAND and HDD.
-An HDD is a traditional hard disk drive, while an SSD and NAND are more like a USB Flash drive.
-Because there are no moving parts, or magnetic discs, SSD/NAND has immensely quick access times (up to 70 times quicker than an HDD).
+An HDD is a traditional hard disk drive, while an SSD and NAND are more like a USB flash drive.
+Because there are no moving parts or magnetic discs, SSD/NAND has immensely quick access times (up to 70 times quicker than an HDD).
 Unfortunately their capacity is a lot smaller and they are a lot more expensive.
-Getting a netbook with HDD means increased storage space and performance, but this comes at the cost of battery life and low price.
+Getting a netbook with HDD means increased storage space and performance, but this comes at the cost of battery life.